-Known for The Beatles, there is more to Liverpool than those gamous lads.
+Known for The Beatles, there is more to Liverpool than those famous lads.
 We share everything you need to know in this Liverpool Travel Guide.

-Birth place of The Beatles and the port of registry for the infamous Titanic, Liverpool has become a tourist destination in its own right.
-Located in the north-west of England, travellers can jump on a 3 hour train from London or a 4 hour train from Edinburgh.
+Birthplace of The Beatles and the port of registry for the infamous Titanic, Liverpool has become a tourist destination in its own right.
+Located in the northwest of England, travelers can jump on a 3-hour train from London or a 4-hour train from Edinburgh.

 Football fans may wish to watch a Liverpool FC or Everton FC game whilst music lovers can choose The Beatles Story or the British Music Experience.